SanjanaYasna/holybike/dev_notes/dev_notes_11:7:24.md

     ```

-8. for new.html.erb in rentals:
+8. for new.html.erb in views/rentals:
-    - add in form with changes above ^ + flash alerts and jazz form new.html.erb form the sessions views.
+    - TODO: add in form with changes above ^ + flash alerts and jazz form new.html.erb form the sessions views.

-    - pre populated fields of:
+    - TODO: pre populated fields of:

         - user name
         - bike number from the selction